 Living in Harmony With Raccoons

-Raccoons share a common ancestry with bears (their closest relative is the red panda), and they originally lived in forests close to waterways.
+Raccoons share a common ancestry with bears, and they originally lived in forests close to waterways.
 Like their cousins, raccoons are true omnivores who eat a wide variety of foods, including nuts, seeds, fruits, eggs, insects, frogs, and crayfish.
 They will eat whatever is available, using their dexterous paws to pluck morsels from small hiding places.

 Raccoons possess acute senses of sight and hearing and a highly developed sense of touch.
 A raccoon’s forefeet are extremely agile and resemble human hands with their five slender fingers.
 Highly independent and somewhat solitary creatures, raccoons are nocturnal.
 They hunt at night camouflaged by their distinctive coats and rest by day in the hollows of high trees.